 Anyway the next day I decided to plug the Echo in and to start configuring Alexa.
 There were a few issues (mainly that my Amazon Prime account was UK based, not US based) but once I figured out how to get round this, I started using Alexa — and so did my kids.
 In fact my kids LOVED Alexa straight from the moment she first talked.
 Alexa would play nursery rhymes and songs for their bath time each night.

 And then I got the Alexa developer bug.
 I started developing all the skills in the Alexa Skills Kit Samples on github.
-Once I had done that, I decided to create both a free and paid for course teaching people what I had learnt about developing skills for Alexa.
+Once I had done that, I decided to a course teaching people what I had learnt about developing skills for Alexa.
 I wanted to make it so that anyone, literally anyone, could make skills without any programming experience necessary.
-You can check out our free course here and our much longer course here.

 Anyway after a bit of going backwards and forwards with the Alexa certification team, we are very pleased to announce that the new A Cloud Guru skill is now live.
-You can now practice, for free, all 5 exams using our Alexa skill.
+You can now practice all 5 exams using our Alexa skill.

 Amazon Echo and Echo Dots are now available in the UK & Germany as well as the US and I highly recommend trying them out, especially if you have young children.
 My son is not even 1 and a half yet and I kid you not, he can say Alexa so well that he is constantly activating her!

 Developing with Alexa is also a great way of learning not just AWS but also serverless principles.
-So go check out our free Alexa Skill today to test your AWS knowledge as well as our free Alexa Course For Absolute Beginners!
+So go check out our AWS Alexa Skill Builder Essentials Course to test your AWS knowledge!

 Ryan Kroonenburg is a UK-based Solutions Architect and the founder of A Cloud Guru, a community which is dedicated to teaching all aspects of the AWS platform.
 Together with his brother Sam Kroonenburg, Ryan has taught AWS to over 100,000 students.
 They also designed one of the first Serverless Learning Management Systems and help organize serverless conferences and meetups all over the world.